 What statistics have to say about the significance of blockchain in healthcare?

-Though blockchain technology has already taken footsteps in healthcare, in coming times we’ll most likely see it completely transform the sector.
+Though blockchain technology has already taken footsteps in healthcare, in the coming times we’ll most likely see it completely transform the sector.
 Its scope in healthcare is huge and a report says that global blockchain development in healthcare, which was valued to be around $34.47 million, will witness a steep rise of $1415.59 million in the year 2024.
-Also, the CAGR growth is expected to be around 70.45% in between 2018-2024.
+Also, the CAGR growth is expected to be around 70.45% between 2018-2024.

 There is around 56 percent of the healthcare IT professionals stating that they are expecting their company to implement blockchain technology by the year 2020 that’s next year.
 This ever same group also believes that the most blockchain benefits would be registered in the clinical trial records, medical health records, and regulatory compliance.
 However, among these use cases, the main benefit would be in terms of patient data security.
 Like in the year 2017 itself, there were 477 healthcare breaches affecting 5.6 million patient records.
 With EHR being shared quite often and it’s being difficult to protect, hence blockchain can prove to be the savior for your healthcare business.